Accurate Linear Cutting-Plane Relaxations for ACOPF: Literature Review

-The technique in ~\cite{bienstock+munoz14}, inspired by Glover~\cite{glover75}, $\epsilon$-approximates the products of continuous variables (arising from the rectangular formulation of ACOPF~\cite{molzahn+hiskens19}), to arbitrary precision, using binary expansions and McCormick inequalities.
+The technique in ~\cite{bienstock+munoz14}, inspired by Glover~\cite{glover75}, $\epsilon$-approximates the products of continuous variables (arising from the rectangular formulation of ACOPF \cite{molzahn+hiskens19}), to arbitrary precision, using binary expansions and McCormick inequalities.
 This process yields a mixed integer linear $\epsilon$-approximation for ACOPF.
 Another linear $\epsilon$-approximation, which is based on the Jabr relaxation, is used in~\cite{mhanna+chapman16}.
-Their main contribution is using the SOC linear approximation developed in~\cite{bental+nemirovski01} which requires $O(k_{\ell} \log(1/\epsilon) )$ linear constraints and variables to $\epsilon$-approximate a conic constraint of row size $k_\ell$.
-Finally, we refer the reader to the surveys~\cite{molzahn+hiskens19,bienstock+etal20,zohrizadeh+etal20} for additional material on convex relaxations for ACOPF.
+Their main contribution is using the SOC linear approximation developed in~\cite{bental+nemirovski01} which requires $O(k_{\ell} \log(1/\epsilon) )$ linear constraints and additional variables to $\epsilon$-approximate a conic constraint of row size $k_\ell \in \N$.
+One of the algorithms in~\cite{mhanna+mancarella22} is an SLP method applied to the Jabr relaxation, and thus yielding a linear relaxation for ACOPF.

-The well-known Direct Current Optimal Power Flow (DC-OPF) is a widely known and heavily used linear approximation for ACOPF~\cite{cain+etal12} based on a number of approximations and simplifications that are approximately valid under normal operations, and imply zero active power losses~\cite{bergen+vittal99,bienstock15}.
-A main drawback of this formulation is that AC feasible solutions might not even be feasible for DC-OPF~\cite{baker20} -- losses are the main cause of infeasibility, in contrast to the previously mentioned linear $\epsilon$-approximations.
+The well-known, and widely used in practice, Direct Current Optimal Power Flow (DCOPF) model is a linear approximation for ACOPF~\cite{stott+etal09,cain+etal12}.
+It is based on a number of simplifications that are approximately valid under normal system operations; under this formulation active power losses are zero and reactive power is completely ignored~\cite{bergen+vittal99}.
+A main drawback of this formulation is that AC feasible solutions might not even be feasible for DCOPF~\cite{baker20} -- losses are the main cause of infeasibility -- in contrast to the previously mentioned linear $\epsilon$-approximations.
+In any case, this linear model is the canonical approximation of ACOPF for many extensions and applications such as welfare maximization and pricing in energy markets, day-ahead security-constrained unit commitment (SCUC), real-time security-constrained dispatch (SCD) and transmission switching (TS) among many others.